GL-Li/vimwiki/R.md

 **Use source file** is slow and need RTools if the build contains `C/C++/Fortran` code as they need `make` to compile.

-### HOW: how to use package renv to manage package version in a project and work from terminal?
+### QA: how to use package renv to manage package version in a project and work from terminal?

 **project .Rprofile**: add a line to the project .Rprofile so disable global package cache so that all packages are saved within the project to enable quick restore if copied to another computer.
     ```